dragon-mobile/solid_state_relays_12v/README.md

 jumper wires from near the power connectors and the center lead of the output FETs and from the output of the FETs to the leads of the output connectors.

+### Control In / Power Out

+This section provides the connectors JCNTL1 and JCNTL2 which interfaces the control signals from the external circuits to the output FETs.
+The external controls should be either electronic open drain (collector) or mechanical switches which pull their output to ground when active.
+The external controls may also switch between the +BATT voltage and ground but an active low only signal is expected and preferred when possible.
+Each connector is connected to a single bank of 4 output channels allowing each one to be used with a different control if needed though a single control connected to and controlling both is the expected configuration.

+Additionally the connectors can each be used to supply power of +BATT volts at 1A max to external circuits.
+Normally this is used to supply power to an external control boards like the co-designed and recommended [picow_ssr_control] or [we_ssr_control] boards.

+### Solid State Relays

+This is the main section of the circuit board and contains most of the components.
+There are 8 independent solid state relay circuits which are designed to work the same.
+The relays outputs are laid out as two banks of four channels each on the two longer edges of the board to allow easy access.
+A single channel will be described next since other than their position and names etc. the design is the same.

+#### Channel description

+The OUT1 channel will be used in this description.
+The switching (relay) component is Q1 a P-channel IRF4905 MOSFET which electrical connects the +BATT voltage to the output connector J1 (OUT1) when activated.

 ## Contributing

 Contributors are welcome.